GuilhermePortella/GuilhermePortella/README.md

 ### 👨‍💻 Backend Developer | Computer Science Graduate 🎓 | Postgraduate Student in Information Security (Red Team) 🛡️ | IBM Developer 💼

 <div aling=" center">

-👨‍💻 Backend Developer with over 3 years of experience.
+- Backend Developer with over 3 years of experience.

-🔧 Technologies and Tools: Java, JavaScript, Node.js, Docker, Kubernetes, NoSQL, Angular, among others.
+- Technologies and Tools: Java, JavaScript, Node.js, Docker, Kubernetes, NoSQL, Angular, among others.

-🎓 Education: Graduated in Computer Science, currently starting a postgraduate course in Information Security with a focus on red team operations.
+- Education: Graduated in Computer Science, currently starting a postgraduate course in Information Security with a focus on red team operations.

-💼 Professional Experience: I am a part of the development team at IBM, working on a major mobile banking application for a client.
+- Professional Experience: I am a part of the development team at IBM, working on a major mobile banking application for a client.
 My role involves migrating legacy code to new, current, and scalable code.

-📚 Commitment to Learning: I am passionate about challenges and believe that continuous learning is the key to success.
+- Commitment to Learning: I am passionate about challenges and believe that continuous learning is the key to success.
 I am always exploring new technologies and methodologies, aiming to enhance my skills daily.

 Feel free to explore my repositories and share ideas.
-Let's learn and grow together! 🚀✨

 </div>